fplab/pattern-artifacts/incon-sat/README.md

 # Setup

 Assuming you have [opam](https://opam.ocaml.org/doc/Install.html) installed, `$ ./build` creates a new opam switch, installs necessary dependencies, builds the project, and runs inline tests.
-You may find the tests at the bottom of [incon.ml](src/incon.ml).
+You may find the tests at the bottom of [incon.ml](src/incon.ml), which include examples given in Sec.
+2 of the paper.

 # File Structure in `src`